 Zika virus has been linked to a specific birth defect called microcephaly, a condition where a baby’s head is much smaller than expected.
 The CDC issued special travel precautions for pregnant women and women trying to become pregnant, recommending that they avoid visiting places where the virus is currently circulating.

 If you are concerned about a risk of exposure to Zika related to upcoming travel, contact a specialist in travel medicine.
 Pregnant women, or women planning to become pregnant, should consult their OB/GYN.
 Students planning to travel outside of the continental United States should regularly review travel notices for updates.

-This is an ongoing health alert; information will be updated following guidance from the Tarrant County Public Health, the Centers for Disease Control and Prevention, and World Health Organization.
+This is an ongoing health alert; information will be updated following guidance from the Tarrant County Public Health Department, the Centers for Disease Control and Prevention, and the World Health Organization.

 See the world and earn class credit through programs in more than 60 countries.